Exceptional quality - Victorian-Gothic table with a carved motif - antique

 Description

-Exceptional quality of Victorian-Gothic revival hall table, featuring two back panels and a carved central motif, shaped top, single drawer with an impressive, original fitting, all standing on shaped supports, with gilded and ebonized decorations throughout. c1890
+Exceptional quality of Victorian-Gothic revival hall table, featuring 2 panels on the back and a carved motif in the center, shaped top, single drawer with an impressive, original fitting, all standing on shaped supports, with gilded and ebonized decorations throughout. c1890

 Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
 Noteworthy are antique products in Rococo and Louis XV styles.
 Next is Baroque, whose name derives from the Portuguese 'barocco'—meaning an irregularly developed pearl.
 These were highly representative pieces designed to exude splendor and play a significant role in luxury.
-Materials were selectively chosen to emphasize the grandeur of these items.
+Unique materials were selectively used to emphasize the grandeur of these items.

-Today, we can observe how much influence the Baroque style has had on contemporary classical furniture, which is designed with a strong resemblance to the historical period.
-An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture craftsmanship.
-Renaissance furniture was quite heavy and massive, using brown stains, cornices, sturdy bases, and reliefs.
-These products were quite distinctive but also opened new possibilities, such as the construction of sideboards and broadly speaking, chest furniture.
-Mythology and ancient times also inspired these designs, with supports and legs taking animal forms.
+Today, we can observe how much influence the Baroque style has had on modern classical furniture, which is designed with a strong resemblance to the historical period.
+An important style is Renaissance, which flourished in the 15th and 16th centuries and also left a significant mark on furniture craftsmanship.
+Renaissance furniture was quite heavy and massive, often using brown stains, cornices, sturdy bases, and reliefs.
+These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly speaking, chest-type furniture.
+Mythology and ancient times also inspired designs, with supports and legs often taking animal forms.

 Lion paws, eagle heads—these are common motifs in Renaissance-style furniture.
-Currently, many global brands reproduce such furniture, drawing inspiration from Italian and French artisans.
+Currently, many global brands reproduce such pieces, inspired by Italian and French artisans.
 This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
-It is important to remember that furniture production was perceived differently in each country, so each style had its unique character.
-This is especially important when searching for an elegant antique that suits your interior.
+It is important to remember that furniture production was perceived differently in each country, giving each style a unique character.
+This is especially important when searching for elegant antique pieces suited to your interior.

 Attributes / Details